Polari: Description

-Polari is a mixture of Romance (Italian or Mediterranean Lingua Franca), Romani, rhyming slang, sailors' slang and thieves' cant, which later expanded to contain words from Yiddish and 1960s drug subculture slang.
+Polari is primarily a mixture of Sailors' Slang (from Sabir or Mediterranean Lingua Franca) and thieves' cant (which incorporated Romani and Yiddish), and 1960s drug subculture slang.
 It was constantly evolving, with a small core lexicon of about 20 words, including: bona (good), ajax (nearby), eek (face), cod (bad, in the sense of tacky or vile), naff (bad, in the sense of drab or dull, though borrowed into mainstream British English with a meaning more like that of cod), lattie (room, house, flat), nanti (not, no), omi (man), palone (woman), riah (hair), zhoosh or tjuz (smarten up, stylise), TBH ('to be had', sexually accessible), trade (sex) and vada (see).

 There were once two distinct forms of Polari in London: an East End version which stressed Cockney rhyming slang and a West End version which stressed theatrical and classical influences.
 There was some interchange between the two.

-In the LGBTQ community, Polari also involves inverting gendered personal pronouns and names, typically switching them from male forms to female forms.
+When used by homosexual men, Polari also involves inverting gendered personal pronouns and names, typically switching them from male forms to female forms.
 For example, he may become she (known as she-ing), and the name Paul may become Pauline.

 Usage

 From the 19th century on, Polari was used in London fish markets, theatres, fairgrounds, and circuses, hence the many borrowings from Romani.
 As many homosexual men worked in theatrical entertainment, it was also used among the gay subculture to disguise homosexuals from hostile outsiders and undercover policemen.
 It was also used extensively in the British Merchant Navy, where many gay men worked as waiters, stewards, and entertainers.

-According to Oxford English Dictionary associate editor Peter Gilliver little written evidence of Polari exists before the 1890s.
+According to Oxford English Dictionary associate editor Peter Gilliver, little written evidence of Polari exists before the 1890s.
 The dictionary's entry for rozzer (policeman) includes a quote from P. H. Emerson's 1893 book Signor Lippo – Burnt Cork Artiste: "If the rozzers was to see him in bona clobber they'd take him for a gun." ("If the police were to see him finely dressed, they would know that he is a thief.")

 The almost identical Parlyaree has been spoken in fairgrounds since at least the 17th century and is still used by show travellers in England and Scotland.
 As theatrical booths, circus acts, and menageries were once common parts of European fairs, it is likely that the roots of Polari/Parlyaree lie in the period before both theatre and circus became independent of fairgrounds.
 The Parlyaree spoken on fairgrounds tends to borrow much more from Romani, as well as other languages and cants spoken by travelling people, such as thieves' cant and back slang.

 Henry Mayhew gave an account of Polari as part of an interview with a Punch and Judy showman in the 1850s.
 The discussion he recorded references Punch's arrival in England, crediting these early shows to an Italian performer called Porcini (John Payne Collier's account calls him Porchini, a literal rendering of the Italian pronunciation).
 Mayhew provides the following: